“It takes 20 years to build a reputation and five minutes to ruin it. If you think about that, you’ll do things differently.” (Warren Buffet)

 1. Be Yourself

 The social media world is one dimensional, but you can make yourself multi-dimensional.
 Writing for social media sites is very different than writing a “term paper.”
-A more personal approach to writing, more experiential writing works really well.
+Take a more personal approach to writing.
 Write how you converse.
 Practice and study other successful bloggers and web writers.

 2. Be More Interested In Others Than In Yourself

 Let people know you care about them, their issues and challenges.
 “Here’s what I can do to help…” is a powerful connector.
 Sharing, serving and giving good, useful and pertinent information to help them solve problems goes a long way.

 3. Give People Glimpses Of Your Personal World